EISALab/SI_News_Classifier/README.md

 ![alt text](https://raw.githubusercontent.com/SammyRivera/SI_News_Classifier/master/Example_1/Example_1_hierarchical_tree.png?token=3780858__eyJzY29wZSI6IlJhd0Jsb2I6U2FtbXlSaXZlcmEvU0lfTmV3c19DbGFzc2lmaWVyL21hc3Rlci9FeGFtcGxlXzEvRXhhbXBsZV8xX2hpZXJhcmNoaWNhbF90cmVlLnBuZyIsImV4cGlyZXMiOjE0MDU0NzA3ODl9--0821a86c34de77319a13cf13b449489ab82b5b01)

 <b> Objective: </b> Classify news articles under the sustainability indicators.
-As part of the illustrative example the following files are included:
+As part of the illustrative example, the following files are included:

 <ul>
 <li> News_Data.xls - Metadata of news articles used for the illustrative example.
-Below a list of the workbooks:
+Below, a list of the workbooks is presented:
 <ul>
 <li> News_Labels_and_Sources - Provides a list of the news sources and their labels
 <li> Words - List of all the words in the set of news articles obtained after pre-processing (tokenization and elimination of stop-words)